finnishtransportagency/lippu-api/docs/Security.md

 to the most critical informatation.
 It is suggested to use layered security architecture when designing the software systems implementing the Lippu-API.
+It is also suggested to allow only required network connections in firewall policy and set the default policy to deny.

-## HTTP considerations
+## HTTP
 The Lippu-API is built on top of HTTP-protocol, all the security considerations of the HTTP-protocol as defined in the [section-9](https://tools.ietf.org/html/rfc7230#section-9) of the [Hypertext Transfer Protocol (HTTP/1.1): Message Syntax and Routing](https://tools.ietf.org/html/rfc7230) -standard and the related specifications are relevant also for the Lippu-API.

 ## TLS considerations
 All traffic between the client and the server must be